 - Buy a house for 20% less than the amount the bank is willing to lend and you’ll never be house poor.

 - You’re not just buying a house, you’re buying a neighborhood.

 - It’s tough to qualify for a mortgage; plus, qualifications are more stringent these days.
 Keep great financial records, and be patient throughout the process.

 - Don’t expect the market to appreciate and create more value in your home.
 Don’t overpay for a house you can’t really afford in hopes of market appreciation making up the difference.

 - Less is more.
 A smaller, practical, easy-to-maintain house is the new, big, rambling mansion.

-To a generation who saw risking everything and buying homes with zero down as the norm, these rules may seem new.
-But, as they say, everything that’s old eventually becomes new again.
+For a generation who may think risking everything and buying homes with zero down is the norm, these rules may seem new.
+But as the saying goes, everything old eventually becomes new again.